LeskoIam/doK-reG/README.md

 # doK-reG
 save your documents

-This tries to be a clone of [docreg](https://github.com/scott-abernethy/docreg-web) with not so many bells and whistles.
+Tries to be a clone of [docreg](https://github.com/scott-abernethy/docreg-web) with not so many bells and whistles.

 ## Installation
 ### General requirements